bastosmichael/remote-work/README.md

-# Remote Work Chat
+# Remote Work

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Remote Work Chat is a lightweight Slack-style collaboration tool built with Next.js and Convex.
+Remote Work is a lightweight collaboration tool built with Next.js and Convex.
 It helps distributed teams stay connected through realtime channels, direct messages, and emoji reactions.
 The project showcases how to combine a modern React stack with the Convex backend to create a fast and extensible SaaS foundation.

 ## Table of Contents